 Preface by Judith Thompson

-In the age of Donald Trump, Macbeth remains one of the most compelling narratives of political ambition spiraling out of control in the English language.
+In the age of power politics, Donald Trump, and ethical depravity, Macbeth remains one of the most compelling narratives of the dangers of overwhelming political ambition in the English language.

 publication: May 2016